Bipolar Disorder Treatment

 Bipolar disorder is a mental illness that results in mood and energy changes, including episodes of mania and depression.
 When in manic episodes, individuals with the disorder have an unrealistic high state of mind and can lose touch with reality.
-At the other extreme, they may think they have super powers, or a little less extreme, impulsively shop for items they do not need and usually cannot afford.
+At the other extreme, they may think they have superpowers, or a little less extreme, impulsively shop for items they do not need and usually cannot afford.

 Following a manic phase, many people with bipolar disorder will lapse into a depression.
 It can be so disabling and pervasive that they may refuse or be unable to get out of bed.
-They may have difficulty falling and staying asleep, or sleep more than usual.
-Those suffering from depression may become obsessed with feelings of loss, personal failure, guilt or helplessness.
+They may have difficulty falling and staying asleep or sleep more than usual.
+Those suffering from depression may become obsessed with feelings of loss, personal failure, guilt, or helplessness.
 This negative thinking can lead to thoughts of suicide.
 Depression associated with bipolar disorder may be harder to treat.
 Friends and loved ones are often confused by this shift in behavior because it is so dramatically different from their earlier elevated state.

-At Pasadena Villa, we treat issues with bipolar disorder with the most advanced and evidence-based methods available, always making sure the client’s needs are the number one priority.
-Pasadena Villa’s Social Integration Model™ encourages positive social functioning.
-Using an individualized treatment plan, we help clients in relieving the stress that comes from assimilating back into everyday life and help them achieve the highest levels of functioning and independent living once they leave treatment.
+Bipolar disorder can be successfully managed but bipolar disorder treatment must be individualized according to each client’s specific symptoms.
+A combination of medications and bipolar disorder therapy can be helpful in education and guidance.
+At Pasadena Villa, we offer bipolar disorder treatment using the most advanced evidence-based methods available, always ensuring that each client’s needs are the number one priority.
+Using individualized bipolar disorder therapy plans, we help clients in relieving the stress that comes from assimilating back into everyday life and help them achieve the highest levels of functioning and independent living once they leave our bipolar disorder treatment center.